 In the spirit of cooperatives and the pioneers who built them, I challenge you to look around at your community.
 What problems need solving?
 No one is going to solve them for you.
 You do not necessarily have to start a cooperative to fix every problem but working together with your neighbors and investing in your community are great places to start.

-And if you do have a local co-op, remember support them is just like supporting your neighbors and community.
+And if you do have a local co-op, remember supporting them is just like supporting your neighbors and community.

 “Insight” is a weekly column published by Kansas Farm Bureau, the state’s largest farm organization whose mission is to strengthen agriculture and the lives of Kansans through advocacy, education and service.